qfpl/reflex-tutorial/blog/posts/reflex/basics/exercises/introduction.md

 ```
 as per our post on [Getting started with Nix](https://blog.qfpl.io/posts/nix/getting-started-with-nix/).

-You'll probably also want to run
+You'll probably also want to run:
 ```
 source ~/.nix-profile/etc/profile.d/nix.sh
 ```